Lil Wayne: 2010–2013: I Am Not a Human Being series and Tha Carter IV

-In an interview on MTV's Mixtape Monday, Carter asserted the possibility of Tha Carter IV.
+In an interview on MTV's Mixtape Monday, Carter hinted at the release of Tha Carter IV.
 He later announced that it would be released in late 2009 before the holiday season.
 Birdman had previously stated that Tha Carter IV would be packaged with Rebirth as a double disc album.
-However, Carter denied this idea saying that "Tha Carter IV deserves Tha Carter IV", adding that We Are Young Money may be packaged with Rebirth.
-However, both albums were released separately.
+Carter denied this, saying that "Tha Carter IV deserves Tha Carter IV", adding that We Are Young Money may be packaged with Rebirth.
+These albums were eventually released separately.